NordSecurity/nordvpn-linux/BUILD.md

 ### Test credentials for QA tests
 Login credentials are required in order to run the QA tests.
 They are configured in the `.env` file in the form of authentication tokens and usernames.
 Tokens can be generated from the [nordvpn account dashboard](https://my.nordaccount.com/dashboard/nordvpn/).
 Usernames are used only for logging purposes, so in reality they can be configured to anything meaningful.

-`.env` file tokens:
+#### `.env` file tokens:

 Default account is used as a local peer in login, fileshare and meshnet tests.
 * `DEFAULT_LOGIN_USERNAME`
 * `DEFAULT_LOGIN_TOKEN`

 QA peer is used as a remote peer used in meshnet tests(check out [qa peer README](ci/docker/qa-peer/README.md) for details):
 * `QA_PEER_USERNAME`
 * `QA_PEER_TOKEN`

 Valid account is an account used in login tests.
 It has to be different than default account.
 * `VALID_LOGIN_USERNAME`
 * `VALID_LOGIN_TOKEN`

-#xpired account is an account whose subscription has expired.
+Expired account is an account whose subscription has expired.
 Used in login tests.
 Currently the tests are disabled, so this token does not need to be configured.
 * `EXPIRED_LOGIN_USERNAME`
 * `EXPIRED_LOGIN_TOKEN`

 ### Note about meshnet tests
-In case of meshnet tests(`test_meshnet.py`), two nordvpn account might be required(`QA_PEER` and `DEFAULT`).
+In case of meshnet tests(`test_meshnet.py`), two NordVPN accounts might be required(`QA_PEER` and `DEFAULT`).
 Meshnet functionality does not require a subscription, so a secondary free account can be used in this case.
 ## Running unit tests
 You can run unit tests for a single package as you would run uts for any other go project, for example:
 ```